jundalisay/spblist/content/en/research/ancient/mayan/popol/part-1/chapter-01.md

 Only the Creator, the Maker, Tepeu, Gucumatz, the Forefathers,* were in the water surrounded with light.**

-*E Alom, literally, those who conceive and give birth, e Qaholom, those who beget the children.
-In order to follow the conciseness of the text here the two terms are translated as the "Forefathers."
+{{< f f="*E Alom, literally, those who conceive and give birth, e Qaholom, those who beget the children.
+In order to follow the conciseness of the text here the two terms are translated as the 'Forefathers'.">}}

-** They were in the water because the Quiché associated the name Gucumatz with the liquid element.
+{{< f f="** They were in the water because the Quiché associated the name Gucumatz with the liquid element.
 Bishop Núñiez de la Vega says that Gucumatz is a serpent with feathers, which moves in the water.
-The Cakchiquel Manuscript says that one of the primitive peoples which migrated to Guatemala was called Gucumatz because their salvation was in the water.
+The Cakchiquel Manuscript says that one of the primitive peoples which migrated to Guatemala was called Gucumatz because their salvation was in the water." >}}

 They were hidden under green and blue feathers, and were therefore called Gucumatz.